A comprehensive pricing outline for all of our programs can be found here.

 We pride ourselves on the ability to offer the programs that are most widely and easily available to maternal-child health professionals around the world.
 Most importantly, we believe success is found in following our core values:

-Do I have to be an ICEA member to become certified?
+Do I have to be an ICEA Member to become an ICEA Certified Professional?

 Does ICEA offer financial assistance to certification applicants?

-There are no scholarships available at this time.
-However, ICEA’s pricing structure is a reflection of our goal to improve birth outcomes for all families in the international community.
+Additionally, ICEA’s Equity Pricing Structure is a reflection of our goal to improve birth outcomes for all families in the international community.
 All pricing is based on data provided by the World Bank based on Gross National Income (GNI).

 Why are the prices for country categories B-D so much cheaper than category A?

-ICEA’s membership pricing structure is a reflection of our goal to improve birth outcomes for all families in the international community.
+ICEA’s Equity Pricing Structure is a reflection of our goal to improve birth outcomes for all families in the international community.
 All prices are based on the World Bank data for Gross National Income (GNI).
-The dollar is worth different amounts in different countries, so ICEA prices are equitable depending on the location of the member.
+ICEA prices are listed as US Dollars, however the US Dollar is worth different amounts in different countries, therefore ICEA prices are equitable based on which country individuals live in.
 Find your country’s category here.

 If I want to transfer my certification from another organization, which organizations’ certifications are accepted through the ICEA Experienced pathways?